-More than 100 brands of consumer products for inside and outside the home make Jarden beam.
+More than 120 brands of consumer products for inside and outside the home make Jarden beam.
 It makes a wide variety of branded consumer products, including Sunbeam and Oster appliances, Coleman outdoor gear, and First Alert home safety products.
 It also makes Ball canning jars, Diamond matches and plastic cutlery, Loew-Cornell art supplies, K2 snowboards, and Bee and Bicycle brand playing cards.
 Jarden sells its products primarily to retailers, such as Wal-Mart, Dick's Sporting Goods, and Target.
 It also supplies copper-plated zinc penny blanks to the US Mint and the Royal Canadian Mint.
-To further diversify its products portfolio, Jarden acquired the Mapa Spontex baby care and home care businesses from TOTAL.
+To further diversify its products portfolio, Jarden acquired The Yankee Candle Co. in 2013.

-Jarden operates its business through four segments: Outdoor Solutions, Consumer Solutions, Branded Consumables, and Process Solutions.
-Its largest business (39% of 2012 sales) is Outdoor Solutions, which focuses on making and marketing active lifestyle and outdoor-related products such as air beds, camping stoves, tents, inflatable boats, team sports equipment, and all-terrain vehicle gear, among other items.
-Jareden's Consumer Solutions segment (nearly 30% of sales) is responsible for manufacturing and distributing household products for making coffee, purifying the air, and slow-cooking meals.
-Branded Consumables concentrates on the basics, such as brooms, brushes, kitchen matches, arts and crafts paint brushes, home canning jars, and smoke and carbon monoxide alarms.
-It contributes about a quarter of the company's sales.
+Jarden operates its business through four segments: Branded Consumables, Outdoor Solutions, Consumer Solutions, and Process Solutions.
+Its largest business (36% of 2014 sales) is Branded Consumables, which concentrates on the basics, such as brooms, brushes, kitchen matches, arts and crafts paint brushes, home canning jars, and smoke and carbon monoxide alarms.
+Outdoor Solutions (33%) focuses on making and marketing active lifestyle and outdoor-related products such as air beds, camping stoves, tents, inflatable boats, team sports equipment, and all-terrain vehicle gear, among other items.
+Jarden's Consumer Solutions segment (26% of sales) is responsible for manufacturing and distributing household products for making coffee, purifying the air, and slow-cooking meals.
 Process Solutions (about 5% of sales) makes and distributes a range of plastic products including closures, contact lens packaging, medical disposables, and plastic cutlery.

 Sales and Marketing

-Wal-Mart Stores, which purchases products from all of Jarden's business segments, is the company's #1 customer, accounting for approximately 20% of annual sales.
+Wal-Mart Stores, which purchases products from all of Jarden's business segments, is the company's #1 customer, accounting for about 15% of annual sales.
 Other leading customers include: Academy Sports & Outdoors, Amazon.com, Bed Bath & Beyond, Canadian Tire, Costco, The Home Depot, Lowe's, and Target.

 Mergers and Acquisitions